 As a CME provider, you’re already likely marketing your online courses.
 But there are a number of CME marketing techniques you may not have tried yet.
 Here is a shortlist of tactics that will help your organization increase its visibility in the marketplace, generate new leads, and ultimately attract and convert sales-ready consumers into loyal customers.
 You might be surprised at the results you’ll achieve!

-Paying for clicks on Google can get a little pricey – but remarketing is a much more affordable solution than a typical PPC campaign if your CME business or organization is considering targeted paid advertising.
+Paying for clicks on Google can get a little pricey – but retargeting is a much more affordable solution than a typical PPC campaign if your CME business or organization is considering targeted paid advertising.
 We’re talking less than $1 per click in many cases.
-And the best part is that you can specify which pages on your site trigger the remarketing ads.
-If you’re looking to produce quick results and stretch your marketing dollars, remarketing is a viable option.
+And the best part is that you can specify which pages on your site trigger the retargeting ads.
+If you’re looking to produce quick results and stretch your marketing dollars, retargeting is a viable option.

 2. Automated Cross-Selling

 Even after a sale, there should always be a path for the customer to continue through the buyer’s journey.
 If someone paid to attend one of your CME courses online or purchased an OnDemand replay, why not serve up relevant content to them afterwards?
 If your marketing or sales team members are doing their jobs right, they’re probably sending emails to specific segments of your customer database that promote upcoming courses and other opportunities to earn CE credits.
 But what they may not have implemented is the automation of these processes.